-An interview with Ian Holland, conducted by James Ives (MPsych)
+An interview with Ian Holland, discussing the differences in microscope cameras and how to determine which one is most suitable for specific pathology applications, conducted by James Ives (MPsych)

 Why is image quality important to pathological specialists?
 What changes have there been in recent years within pathology to increase the popularity and need for the highest quality microscope camera?